nl-design-system/documentatie/figma/figma-design-tokens.md

 **A word of caution: Once you have added or edited tokens in the plugin, be sure to push them to GitHub via the __book__ icon in the top-right corner of the plugin.
 If you do not push the tokens to GitHub they will get lost.**

-Our Figma tokens are stored in JSON format and currently synchronised to GitHub.
-This allows tokens to be shared by different Figma users and in multiple files and to experiment with tokens by using branching.
+Our Figma tokens are stored in JSON format and synchronised to GitHub.
+This allows tokens to be shared between different Figma users and in multiple files and to experiment with tokens by using branching (if your Figma plan allows for branching).

 - Start by [installing the plugin from the Figma plugin repository](https://www.figma.com/community/plugin/843461159747178978/Figma-Tokens).
 - Once installed, open it from the plugin menu and navigate through the help screens.